-The Getty Villa is an art museum in Malibu, California focusing on antiquities from the ancient Greeks, Romans, and Etruscans.
-Located a few miles from the Getty Center, it’s a perfect counter-part to the “main” museum in Los Angeles.
+The Getty Villa is an art museum in Malibu, California with antiquities from ancient Greeks, Romans, and Etruscans.
+Located a few miles from the Getty Center in Los Angeles, it’s a perfect counterpart to the main museum.
 This post reviews the Getty Villa, and offers my tips for visiting.
+(Updated April 23, 2021.)

 As with the Getty Center, architecture and outdoor spaces play a significant role at the Getty Villa.
 The museum is modeled after a first-century Roman country house, the Villa dei Papiri in Herculaneum, Italy.
 Buried by the eruption of Mt.
 Vesuvius in A.D.
 79, much of the Villa dei Papiri remains unexcavated (much of what has been excavated is intact to varying degrees).

 Consequently, the architect tasked with designing the Getty Villa (who worked with J. Paul Getty himself beginning in the 1960s) based many of the Museum’s architectural and landscaping details on elements from other ancient Roman houses in Pompeii, Herculaneum, and Stabiae.
 It’s worth watching the short film at the front of the Getty Villa for further insight into its design with interviews from the original architect himself.

 Opinions of the Getty Villa vary depending upon who you ask.

 Art critics have derided the Getty Villa and the way it can blur the line between actual antiquities and faux reproduced environments.
 To some scholarly types, it’s viewed as a decadent exercise in excess.

 Arguably, there is some merit to these critiques.
 In some ways, the Getty Villa does feel distinctly Californian: Hearst Castle meets Valley McMansions with “classical” styles.
 Is it a fantasy land, or is it a museum?